arviceblot/snapraid-runner/README.md

 * Runs `diff` before `sync` to see how many files were deleted and aborts if that number exceeds a set threshold.
 * Can create a size-limited rotated logfile.
-* Can send notification emails after each run or only for failures.
+* Can send notifications by email or pushover after each run or only for failures.
 * Can run `scrub` after `sync`

 ## Changelog